QTALE: Quantization-Robust Token-Adaptive Layer Execution for LLMs: Introduction

 LLMs have demonstrated remarkable proficiency in a wide range of natural language processing tasks~\citep{zhang2022opt, touvron2023llama, grattafiori2024llama, yang2025qwen3}.
 Consequently, they have become the core components of modern AI applications.
 However, the substantial size of these models poses significant challenges for real-world deployment.
 In particular, their high memory consumption and computational demands substantially increase inference cost and latency, limiting accessibility and scalability in resource-constrained environments.
 These constraints hinder the widespread adoption of LLMs.
 As a result, improving the efficiency of LLM inference has become a central research direction, with efforts focused on reducing computational cost and memory footprint while maintaining task accuracy.

-Recent research has introduced several techniques for efficient LLM inference, such as pruning~\citep{frantar2023sparsegpt, sun2023wanda, song2024sleb}, quantization~\citep{frantar2022gptq, dettmers2022gpt3, zhang2024magr}, and token-adaptive execution~\citep{jiang2024d, pmlr-v202-liu23am}.
+Recent research has introduced several techniques for efficient LLM inference, such as pruning~\citep{frantar2023sparsegpt, sun2024simple, song2024sleb}, quantization~\citep{frantar2022gptq, dettmers2022gpt3, zhang2024magr}, and token-adaptive execution~\citep{jiang2024d, pmlr-v202-liu23am}.
 Each of these methods exploits redundancy in large models but targets different efficiency dimensions: quantization reduces memory footprint by lowering weight precision, while token-adaptive layer execution reduces FLOPs by bypassing unimportant layers.
 Despite their complementary benefits, these techniques are typically studied in isolation.
 When applied together, their naive integration often leads to additional accuracy degradation due to compounded redundancy reduction.
 This creates a critical need for a unified approach that combines the strengths of both techniques while mitigating their drawbacks.

 In this paper, we propose QTALE, a novel framework that seamlessly integrates token-adaptive layer execution with quantization while preserving accuracy.
-QTALE addresses the key limitations of conventional token-adaptive methods, namely reduced training-path redundancy and reduced parameter redundancy, through two innovations: \begin{itemize} \item A quantization-robust training strategy that ensures diverse execution paths are explored during fine-tuning \item A post-training execution ratio adjustment mechanism that reintroduces redundancy at inference time to improve robustness against quantization errors. \end{itemize} Through these contributions, QTALE enables the effective integration of token-adaptive layer execution with quantization, thereby reducing both FLOPs and memory usage.
+QTALE addresses the key limitations of conventional token-adaptive methods, namely reduced training-path redundancy and reduced parameter redundancy, through two innovations: \begin{itemize} \item A quantization-robust training strategy that ensures diverse execution paths are explored during fine-tuning. \item A post-training execution ratio adjustment mechanism that reintroduces redundancy at inference time to improve robustness against quantization errors. \end{itemize} Through these contributions, QTALE enables the effective integration of token-adaptive layer execution with quantization, thereby reducing both FLOPs and memory usage.